kmurata798/GameTrace/Proposals/junior-proposal.md

 **Each teammate must achieve 2 of 3 of their self-set personal achievement goals.
 If you're not on a team, delete the other teammate sections as needed.**

-I want to get better at my time-management for this project, as well as solving the problems I face by finding solutions on the internet and friends.**
+1. I want to get better at my time-management for this project.
+2. Solving the problems I face by finding solutions on the internet and friends.

-### Teammate 1

-1. Goal 1
-1. Goal 2
-1. Goal 3
+3. Breaking my tasks into smaller parts so that I can manage my time.

 ## Wireframes